pokt-network/wpokt-validator/DEPLOYMENT_GUIDE.md

 1. Create a VM template on GCP's "Compute Engine" that includes the docker image for the wPOKT Validator and valid environment variables.

-2. Set the following environment variables:
+2. Set the default environment variables for:

-    - MongoDB URI with read-and-write permissions: Provide the URI to access the MongoDB cluster with read-and-write permissions.

-    - Ethereum network configuration: Use the valid Ethereum private key secret name from Secret Manager, Ethereum RPC URL, and chain ID.

-    - Pocket network configuration: Utilize the valid Pocket private key secret name from Secret Manager, Pocket RPC URL, chain ID, and the generated Pocket multisig address.

-    - Google Cloud Project ID: Add the project ID for your GCP project to ensure proper authentication and billing.
+    - Ethereum network configuration

+    - Pocket network configuration

+    - Google secret manager configuration

 Refer to the sample `config.sample.yml` or `sample.env` files for reference on how to structure the environment variables.